Pendle Hippodrome Theatre

 It was designed by R.S.
 Pilling and seated 980, by 1943 this had been reduced to 860 and currently has (part of the rear stalls have been sub-divided to accommodate a bar) 489 seats, 138 of which are in the single balcony.

-Like many such venues the Hippodrome Cinema closed in 1964 and was converted into a bingo hall which lasted until 1978.
+The Hippodrome Cinema closed on 8th April 1965 and was converted into a bingo hall which lasted until 1978.
 Three local amateur theatre groups then negotiated to buy the building and a long expensive haul to repair and update the theatre began, culminating in reopening on 6th December 1986.

 It currently has a lively programme of theatre, music and stand up events, both amateur and professional, but sadly no films.